duesee/imap-codec/README.md

 # imap-{codec,types}

-This workspace contains [imap-codec] and [imap-types], two [rock-solid] and [well-documented] crates to build [IMAP4rev1] clients and servers. imap-codec provides parsing and serialization, and is based on imap-types. imap-types provides misuse-resistant types, constructors, and general support for IMAP implementations.
+This workspace contains [`imap-codec`] and [`imap-types`], two [rock-solid] and [well-documented] crates to build [IMAP4rev1] clients and servers.
+`imap-codec` provides parsing and serialization, and is based on `imap-types`.
+`imap-types` provides misuse-resistant types, constructors, and general support for IMAP implementations.
-The crates live here together, but imap-types is a perfectly fine standalone crate.
+The crates live here together, but `imap-types` is a perfectly fine standalone crate.

 Let's talk on [Matrix]!